 Household hazardous waste drop-off program

-Paint, oil, propane tanks and chemicals don't belong in your carts.
+Items that are corrosive, flammable, poisonous or explosive are considered household hazardous waste and don’t belong in your carts.
 In Calgary, you can dispose of these items at our household hazardous waste drop-off locations.

-Hazardous waste will have symbols like this on the container:
+Hazardous waste will have danger symbols like this on the container:

 Household hazardous waste drop off locations